kyramichel/Pyspark_Cloud/README.md

-# PySpark in Jupiter notebook
-# Google Colab
+# Install & Run Spark in minutes on any computer/tablet